Rebecca Howell

 The Joy of Drawing

 Embrace your inner artist in a class that encourages experimentation and self-expression.
-Drawing is good for the brain too - it reduces stress, strengthens memory, and releases endorphins.
-No experience is necessary in this gentle introduction to various materials and unique approaches to drawing for the sake of joy.
+No experience is necessary in this introduction to various materials and unique approaches to drawing for the sake of joy.
 Materials used include pencil, charcoal, pen, ink, and watercolor and pastel.

 Media